rbatorsky-claritas/roi_validation/README.txt

 This is a script to validate that ROI genelist filtering is done correctly for studies in NextCode.

+Dependencies:
+Tested with ython 2.7.10
+Python packages pandas and argparse are needed

 Run on example data in roi_validation_demo directory: python roiResultsValidation.py -roivariant roi_validation_demo/roi_test.gor -exomevariant roi_validation_demo/exome_test.gor -prefix BMF_demo -genelist roi_validation_demo/BMF_v1.genelist.txt